Robotics & Controls Engineer

 Miller, D.E., Tan, G.R., Farina, E.M., Sheets-Singer, A., & Collins, S.H.
 (2022).
 Characterizing the relationship between peak assistance torque and metabolic cost reduction during running with ankle exoskeletons.
 Journal of NeuroEngineering and Rehabilitation.
 Link

 Miller, D.E., Brown, A.E., Bianco, N.A., Bhise, R., Delp, S.L., & Collins, S.H.
 (2025).
-How peak knee loads are affected by changing the mass of lower-limb body segments during walking. bioRxiv.
+How peak knee loads are affected by changing the mass of lower-limb body segments during walking.
+PLOS Computational Biology.
 Link

 Miller, D.E., (2025).
 Understanding the effects of exoskeletons on human mobility outcomes.
 Doctoral dissertation, Stanford University.
 Link